No quantum Ramsey theorem for stabilizer codes: Abstract

 \section{Abstract}

 Recently, Nik Weaver proved a quantum analogue of the Ramsey theorem.
-Weaver's theorem states that for every positive integer $k$, there exists a positive integer $n_k$ such for any quantum channel on the $n_k \times n_k$ matrices, the corresponding quantum graph possesses either a $k$-dimensional quantum clique or a $k$-dimensional quantum anticlique.
-Quantum anticliques coincide with error-correcting codes, while quantum cliques satisfy a dual property.
+Weaver's theorem states that for every positive integer $k$, there exists a positive integer $n_k$ such for any quantum channel on the $n_k \times n_k$ matrices, the corresponding quantum graph possesses either a $k$-dimensional quantum clique or a $k$-dimensional quantum anti-clique.
+Quantum anti-cliques coincide with error-correcting codes, while quantum cliques satisfy a dual property.
 In this paper we study the quantum graphs of mixed-unitary channels generated by tensor products of Pauli operators, which we call Pauli channels.
-We show that most quantum graphs arising from Pauli channels have non-trivial quantum cliques or quantum anticliques which are stabilizer codes.
+We show that most quantum graphs arising from Pauli channels have non-trivial quantum cliques or quantum anti-cliques which are stabilizer codes.
 However, a reformulation of the quantum Ramsey theorem in terms of stabilizer codes and Pauli channels fails.
-Specifically, for every positive integer $n$, there exists an $n$-qubit Pauli channel for which any non-trivial quantum clique or quantum anticlique fails to be a stabilizer code.
+Specifically, for every positive integer $n$, there exists an $n$-qubit Pauli channel for which any non-trivial quantum clique or quantum anti-clique fails to be a stabilizer code.
+We also show that this example is essentially unique, and hence most $n$-qubit Pauli channels have non-trivial quantum cliques or quantum anti-cliques which are stabilizer codes.